 Not all states agreed to the Medicaid expansion that was allowed through the ACA.
 Although the authors of the ACA expected the expansion to be national, a June 2012 ruling by the U.S. Supreme Court made the Medicaid expansion optional, at the choice of the states.
 Some states proceeded with expansion and some did not base on many different factors.

-Currently, 14 states have not expanded Medicaid, according to a map on the Kaiser Family Foundation website updated as of October 1, 2020.
+Currently, 10 states have not expanded Medicaid, according to a map on the Kaiser Family Foundation website.

 In states that did not expand Medicaid, the income eligibility is generally a lower percentage of the Federal Poverty Level.